 As humans, we are, by nature, social beings, meant to live in communion with each other.
-Therefore, we are called by Christ to have empathy for those in need.
-We are strengthened by the grace of Christ to step into the sphere of suffering of those in need to alleviate the suffering in any way that we can.
+Therefore, Christ calls us to empathize with those in need.
+We are strengthened by Christ’s grace to step into the sphere of suffering of those in need; to alleviate the suffering in any way that we can.
 Sometimes it is as simple as providing a listening ear, or a promise to pray for the person.
 At other times, the degree of compassion called for is quite intense.
-Yet God never asks us to take on more than we can handle with His grace.
+Yet, God never asks us to take on more than we can handle with His grace.
 So why is embracing compassion so difficult for some people?

-We can go back to the summer of 2014, and look at the humanitarian aid crisis that occurred at the southern border of the United States.
-Where was the compassion in those who shouted slurs at children?
-These people wanted to turn their backs on these small children who had walked many miles seeking safety from violence.
-I believe that it is difficult for people like this to embrace compassion because these people allow fears, doubts and past hurts to override their consciences.
-They cannot step into the sphere of suffering, to alleviate the suffering of another, without passing judgment because, they, themselves are in need of compassion.
+We can go back to the summer of 2014.
+Let’s look at the humanitarian aid crisis that occurred at the southern border of the United States.
+So many people were sending their children across Mexico, into America, to flee violence and poverty in Central American countries.
+Where was the compassion in those Americans, who shouted slurs at children?
+Rather than embracing compassion, they turned their backs on these small children.
+I believe it is difficult for people like this to embrace compassion because of the fears, doubts and past hurts that override their consciences.
+They cannot step into the sphere of suffering, to alleviate the suffering of another, without passing judgment.
+They, themselves, need our compassion.

 When you come across a person who lacks compassion, step into the sphere of their suffering, without passing judgment, and pray for that person.
 By doing so, you will be embracing compassion.
 When you see someone suffering from illness, pain and life’s struggles surround them with your compassion.
 By doing so, you will live up to Jesus’ exhortation to care the the least brother’s of Jesus.

 If you would like to purchase an autographed copy of my book, Adventures of Faith, Hope and Charity: Finding Patience, then click here.